Haiti - HT - HTI - HAI - Central America and the Caribbean

 Executive branch

-head of government: Acting Prime Minister Ariel HENRY (since 20 July 2021)
+head of government: Prime Minister Alix Didier FILS-AIMÉ (since 10 November 2024)

 cabinet: Cabinet chosen by the prime minister in consultation with the president; parliament must ratify the Cabinet and Prime Minister's governing policy

-elections/appointments: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a single non-consecutive term); last election was 20 November 2016; new elections were delayed in 2022 and 2023 and have not been scheduled by Acting Prime Minister HENRY
+elections/appointments: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a single non-consecutive term); last election was 20 November 2016; new elections were delayed in 2022 and 2023 and have not been scheduled by the transitional presidential council

 election results: